jtpeller/gobig/README.md

 ## What

+gobig *(or go home)*

-gobig is a golang package for useful wrapper functions to make using golang's math/big package easier to use.
+gobig is a Go package for useful wrapper functions to make using Go's math/big package easier to use.

 ## Why

-This package exists to allow easier usage of golang's math/big package.
+This package exists to allow easier usage of Go's math/big package.
 For instance, using `New(int64)` instead of `big.NewInt(int64)` means fewer keystrokes and easier-to-read code, especially with complicated mathematical formulae.

 ## How